 All forms of matter contain electrons, however, the electrons in certain materials are more loosely bound to their nuclei.
-These materials (known as conductors or metals) require very little energy to create a current, because loosely bound electrons require much less energy to overcome the electromagnetic force keeping them in place.
+These materials (known as conductors or metals) require very little energy to create an electric current, because loosely bound electrons require much less energy to overcome the electromagnetic force keeping them in place.

 Chemical reactions inside of batteries also create an electromotive force causing electrons to flow in a circuit.
 Photons (light energy) can also cause electrons to flow when they strike a photovoltaic cell.